"The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn."

 Unlearning is done by a process called extinction, the removal of reinforcements until the learned behavior doesn't occur anymore, or by punishment.

 Learning occurs through internal mental processing of incoming information.
 It is the reorganization of knowledge and experiences, that are already stored in memory, by gaining new perspectives or by changing old ones.

 Unlearning is the reformulation of knowledge structures; old knowledge is reconstructed by the mental processing of newer information into new knowledge.

 Learning is the construction of our knowledge based on personal experiences.
 Learning is unique for each person as it depends on personal perspectives and differences.
 The construction of new knowledge is based on prior knowledge or experiences.

-Unlearning occurs when people use old knowledge in an active manner to construct new ideas and concepts; previous knowledge “evolves” into newer knowledge.
+Unlearning occurs when people use old knowledge in an active manner to construct new ideas and concepts; previous knowledge "evolves" into new knowledge.

-Unlearning is easier said than done; especially with procedural knowledge (such as knowing how to ride a bike).
+Unlearning is easier said than done; especially with procedural knowledge (such as riding a bike).

 A personal example of unlearning in engineering for me came after the introduction of 3D printing technology.

 Previously, I relied on plastic component design practices aimed at manufacturing using injection moulding.